 That would be cool.
 But instead it was an inside joke from a Black Forest performance piece called “The Unbearable Whiteness of Being White.”
 We wrote some goofy songs, and dressed up as a sort of arty, inept, white-trash, Hip-Hop duo.
 Not so hip and not so hop.
 We had a little boombox with backing tracks, some improbable scenes, and “raps” like “Funky Spermatozoa” – “once they get going it’s all about dividing and multiplying and turning into other things – they go through all the stages of evolution, they get a tail, gill-slits, they start looking like something, like a pterodactyl, they no longer exist as separate entities they can’t explain it, they are one, yeah, that’s right, they are one…”

 We came up with the name, figured no-one in the world would ever come up with anything close to it, then it sort of stuck, and then it morphed!
-It was no longer two things, two identities, but one thing – whitewolfsonicprincess – one word, one thing, all lowercase.
+It was no longer two things, two identities, but one thing – whitewolfsonicprincess – one word, one thing.
 And then we were no longer a duo, we were a band, a full band – an amazing group of co-conspirators.
+And the songs started to flow.

 Still, too many syllables.